By Carole Bucher, BA, GCFT

 Heightened body awareness aids efficiency of motion and freedom from pain

 All Norman Goodman wanted was to be able to golf again.
 But Goodman's MRI showed that the stroke he had suffered caused so much damage to his brain that holding a golf club was now all but impossible.
 While Goodman retained motion in his shoulder and elbow, his right hand would not cooperate.
+Twelve long months of sophisticated OT and PT designed to restore function to the hand showed limited results.
+Goodman's physiatrist and rehab team told him to accept the fact that he might never play his beloved game again.

 That's when Goodman began treatment with Sandy Burkart, PhD, PT, certified Feldenkrais practitioner (CFP), who came at the problem from a different angle.